fluffynuts/twitter-alt-text/README.md

   alt-text.
 For true bonus points, it should OCR the image & pass off to any free AI image description service to get the user started.
 High and lofty goals indeed.

+## TODO
+- fix alts when there are two shared images
+  - shared images are squished to the left and alt-texts all pile up on the right